wilton-gallego/signoz-truechange/docs/contributing/go/provider.md

 # Provider

-SigNoz is built on the provider pattern, a design approach where code is organized into providers that handle specific application responsibilities.
+Trueview is built on the provider pattern, a design approach where code is organized into providers that handle specific application responsibilities.
 Providers act as adapter components that integrate with external services and deliver required functionality to the application.

 > 💡 **Note**: Coming from a DDD background?
 Providers are similar (not exactly the same) to adapter/infrastructure services.